delta-io/delta/PROTOCOL.md

   The fresh ID of a row may change every time the table is updated, even for rows that are not modified.
 E.g. when a row is copied unchanged during an update operation, it will get a new fresh ID.
 Fresh IDs can be used to identify rows within one version of the table, e.g. for identifying matching rows in self joins.
 - A **stable Row ID**.
   This ID uniquely identifies the row across versions of the table and across updates.
-  When a row is updated or copied, the stable row ID for this row is preserved.
+  When a row is updated or copied, the stable Row ID for this row is preserved.

-The fresh and stable Row IDs are not required to be equal for updated or reorganized rows.
+The fresh and stable Row IDs are not required to be equal.

 Row IDs are stored in two ways: